appsmithorg/appsmith-docs/website/docs/reference/widgets/README.md

 ![](</img/spaces\_sRqv8vEmanRWzCklPZou\_uploads\_kpwSwyVV6AnRPtthUHmq\_drop_widget.gif>)

-## Add to Canvas
+## Add to canvas

-In the left navigation pane, navigate to PAGES —> Select the "Widget" Tab —> Choose your desired widget, and drag it onto the canvas.
+In the left navigation pane, navigate to PAGES—> Select the "Widget" Tab—> Choose your desired widget, and drag it onto the canvas.
 You can move it anywhere on the canvas by simply dragging it around.

-### Naming a Widget
+### Naming a widget

 A widget must have a unique name that acts as an identifier on the page.
-It is used to access the properties of the widget everywhere in the application.
+It's used to access the properties of the widget everywhere in the application.
 In that sense, a name is like a variable in a programming language.

 :::info
-Note that [JavaScript keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) are not valid as widget names.
+Note that [JavaScript keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) aren't valid as widget names.
 :::

 You can access the various properties of the widget using the widget's name.